-Think of Delta 360° like the best possible elite status ranking at Delta.
+Think of Delta 360° as the best possible elite status ranking at Delta.
 If you can attain it, you’re set to fly in style no matter where you go.

 Table of contents